elninotech/uppload-examples/examples/dark/README.md

 ## 🐛 Issues

-If you want to report a problem or suggestion with Inline Uppload Widget, please open an issue in the main [elninotech/uppload](https://github.com/elninotech/uppload) repo and add the label "examples".
+If you want to report a problem or suggestion with Dark theme, please open an issue in the main [elninotech/uppload](https://github.com/elninotech/uppload) repo and add the label "examples".

 ## 📄 License